BHRT SERIES – PART IV

 1) Review prognosis and complications for radical prostatectomy, proton gun radiation therapy, brachytherapy, cryotherapy, HIFU, laser ablation, as well as costs.

-2) Review management strategies and importance of testosterone utilization in prostate cancer survivors as well as literature support.
+2) Review management strategies and importance of testosterone utilization in prostate cancer survivors as well as literature support, in addition to the various mechanisms of estrogen’s ability to stop prostate cancer growth.

 3) Evaluate the association of testosterone and estradiol levels and the risk of developing prostate cancer.
 Should we raise, block, or administer estrogen based on the literature?